alu0100207385/aaronsocasgaspar.github.io/en/index.md

 ###### 25/09/2015 - 20/03/2018

 I worked for R&D+i department in a project related to security and privacy.
-I developed an Android app for the ABC4EU project.
-I developed and led a small team for the implementation of its mobile application on Android for the [ABC4EU](http://abc4eu.com/) project.
+I developed an Android app for the ABC4EU project, and led a small team for the implementation of its mobile application on Android for the [ABC4EU](http://abc4eu.com/) project.

 #### Web developer